 This makes it extremely versatile, so it is great for baking projects, layering in between desserts and candies, covering your workspace as you do messy things like roll out your dough, and you can even use it for decorating purposes, by rolling it into a little piping cornet to apply icing.

-If that’s not handy enough, you can also bend it into a little funnel to move dry ingredients like spices back and forth, you can use it to steam cook things like chicken and fish, and it's a great product to line your pan with, when you just want to cook something without making a huge mess.
+If that’s not handy enough, you can also bend it into a little funnel to move dry ingredients like spices back and forth, you can use it to steam cook things like chicken and fish, and it's a great product to line your baking pan with, when you just want to cook something without making a huge mess.

 Parchment paper is like the anti-mess weapon of the kitchen, and it makes for easy clean-up in many different ways.
 For added convenience, you can even buy parchment paper that is already pre-cut into sizes that you need.